spacebanana420/ffscala/README.md

 FFscala is still in an early phase and so a new version update might bring big changes to the design and structure of the library.

+To get started with using FFscala, I recommend reading [this page](docs/gettingstarted.md)

 ### Example 1 - Video transcoding
 ```scala
 val encodeParams =